richardagalvez/jekyll-now/_posts/2016-10-24-Research-update: 3.md

 Well today I don't think I'll write much since I spent about an hour (!) writing my about me section.
 I spent sometime on it, mostly outlining my values and views on various things, hope some folks agree.

-# Elements of statistical learning.
+# Elements of statistical learning

 I spent sometime reading up on ESL today.
 It's definitely one of my favorite texts.
 Found some pretty interesting explanations and examples for the boosted trees algorithm I'm currently working with.